effepivi/ICP3038/Labs/11-Pyramid-blending/README.md

 - A Gaussian pyramid is needed to compute a Laplacian pyramid.

 You are expected to study the code in the following Jupyter Notebook: [https://github.com/effepivi/ICP3038/blob/master/Lectures/9-Pyramids/notebooks/4-Image-stitching-with-pyramids-using-opencv.ipynb](https://nbviewer.jupyter.org/github/effepivi/ICP3038/blob/master/Lectures/9-Pyramids/notebooks/4-Image-stitching-with-pyramids-using-opencv.ipynb).
+You must read both the text in English and the code.

 # 4. The header file